Data-Science-Community-SRM/Debate-Simulator/README.md

 - [x]  Real-time argument generation by AI agents.
 - [x]  Turn-based debate flow managed by LangGraph.
+- [x]  Utilizes **WebSockets** for seamless, real-time communication between the backend and frontend.
-- [x]  Local and cloud-based LLM inference.
+- [x] Employs a cloud-based model, **GPT-3.5-turbo**, for the proponent.
+- [x] Leverages a local LLM, **Mistral-7B-v0.1**, for the opponent.
+- [x] Arguments are generated with both cloud-based and local LLMs, managed for optimal performance.
 - [x] Interactive UI with round indicators and progress tracking.
-- [x]  Web sockets for fast requests.
 <br>

 ## Instructions to Run